CamoRF/Red-Faction-Guerrilla-Terraform-Patch/README.md

 - rast1234 for developing SyncFaction that makes it easy for users to install this mod automatically and stay up to date.
 - Gibbed for his work on other tools used in the development of this mod.
 - ATMLVE for helping with adding some of the weapon spawns and various other fixes to the Wrecking Crew maps.
-- arrows for his previous work on porting DLC weapons and vehicles to the base game and developing mTool.
+- arrows for developing mTool.
 - Goober and the Faction Files Community.
 [Discord Link](https://discord.com/invite/factionfiles)